HIPS/autograd/README.md

 # Autograd

-Autograd is an automatic differentiation package for Python, using native Python and Numpy syntax.
-It can handle a large subset of Python's features, including loops, ifs, recursion and even closures.
-It uses reverse-mode differentiation (a.k.a. backpropagation), meaning it can efficiently take gradients of scalar-valued functions with respect to array-valued arguments.
+Autograd can automatically differentiate native Python and Numpy code.
+It can handle a large subset of Python's features, including loops, ifs, recursion and closures, and it can even take derivatives of derivatives of derivatives.
+It uses reverse-mode differentiation (a.k.a. backpropagation), which means it can efficiently take gradients of scalar-valued functions with respect to array-valued arguments.
 The main intended application is gradient-based optimization.

 Example use: